-The Master in European Economic and Financial Criminal Law at the University of Luxembourg consists of six successive modules, providing students an in-depth view into several key aspects of European criminal law, comprising the following areas of European Criminal Law:
+The European Economic and Financial Criminal Law programme from University of Luxembourg consists of six successive modules, providing students an in-depth view into several key aspects of European criminal law, comprising the following areas of European Criminal Law:

 This LL.M. provides students with a competitive edge to successfully enter the rapidly expanding field of European economic and financial criminal law in Luxembourg or abroad, for example as a compliance expert, white-collar crime lawyer or EU official.
 Moreover, the programme can also be a springboard for further academic studies at PhD-level.

 - The Programme will familiarise the students with the specific knowledge and skills needed to work in the field of European Economic and Financial Criminal Law through various teaching methods.